russetwolf/QueerBot/README.md

 `sudo screen -S QueerBot` to launch a new session, where you can cd into the Queerbot directory and run `node index.js` to start the server.

 `Ctrl+A` `Ctrl-D` in quick succession to detetch from the session so you can quit your SSH session.

+## Design Challenges

+Sometimes this thing goes offline because I accidentally left the test instance running instead, or the session ended because I exited the SSH session and didn't think about it killing the node instance, etc. This makes me want to have a "catch-up" check on startup to go back and do any reminders or birthdays it missed.

+I see two main approaches:

+1. A "heartbeat" where it checks the last heartbeat and acts on anything that should have triggered betweent the last heartbeat and startup time
+2. Recording last execution time in the database for each reminder and birthday.
+Checking if any rows should have executed since their last execution.
+For "once" instances this can be hacked together by checking against "created date", but leaves gaps for repeating instances.

+Either way we need a way to translate a crontab string and a datetime in the past and determine "should this have run in between?"

+This is also making me want to refactor the birthdays into a specialized type of reminder instead of a whole separate thing.